Toronto Film School

 Toronto Film School is a for-profit post-secondary institution based in Toronto, Ontario, Canada.
-The school offers creative diploma programs in the areas of film, entertainment, fashion, design, and video games.
+The school offers creative diploma programs in the areas of film, entertainment, graphic design, and video games.
 In July 2021, Andrew Barnsley became the new President of the school.
 Besides full-time programs TFS offers part-time and online diploma programs.

 Programs

 Toronto Film School offers the following diploma programs: